practicalli/neovim/docs/repl-workflow.md

 ## Rich Comment blocks - living documentation

 The `(comment ,,,)` function wraps code that is only run directly by the developer using a [Clojure aware editor](/clojure-editors/).
+We call this block of wrapped code a _rich comment block_.

 Expressions in rich comment blocks can represent how to use the functions that make up the namespace API.
-For example, starting/restarting the system, updating the database, etc.  Expressions provide examples of calling functions with typical arguments and make a project more accessible and easier to work with.
+For example, starting/restarting the system, updating the database, etc.  Expressions in rich comment blocks provide examples of calling functions with typical arguments and make a project more accessible and easier to work with.

 ![Practicalli Clojure Repl Driven Development - Rich comment blocks example](https://raw.githubusercontent.com/practicalli/graphic-design/live/clojure/practicalli-clojure-repl-driven-development-rich-comment-blocks.png)